Curtis Cregan: Early life

-Cregan was born in Vintage, Pennsylvania and raised in Okemos, Michigan, where he attended Okemos High School.
+Cregan was born in Lititz, Pennsylvania and raised in Okemos, Michigan, where he attended Okemos High School.
 He studied with choral director Frank K. DeWald.
 He attended the University of Cincinnati College-Conservatory of Music.

 Career

-His first performing job was as an emcee for the Nickelodeon show at Kings Island.
+Cregan's first performing job was as an emcee for the Nickelodeon show at Kings Island.
 After college, he made his Broadway debut in Rent.
 From there, he went on to play such roles as Doody from Grease, Dickon from The Secret Garden and one of the Von Trapp Family from The Sound of Music.

-In 2003, he joined the American version of the Australian children's television show Hi-5.
+In 2003, Cregan joined the American version of the Australian children's television show Hi-5.
 His role is similar to that of Tim Harding, Tim Maddren and Joe Kalou's in the original Australian version.
-In the series, his segment is "Making Music", where he explains the fundamentals of music and making musical instruments from everyday objects.
-Cregan also provides the voice of Kimee Balmilero's mischief-making friend Jup-Jup.
-Cregan first appeared in 2013's The Lone Ranger.
+In the series, Cregan's segment is "Making Music", where he explains the fundamentals of music and making musical instruments from everyday objects.
+Cregan also provided the voice of Kimee Balmilero's mischief-making friend Jup-Jup.
+After the show's cancelation in 2006, Cregan retired from acting.

+Personal life

 Curtis married Broadway actress Jenn Gambatese on June 30, 2007.

-They have one child, a daughter, born 2009.
+They have two daughters, Josephine (born in 2009) and Charlie (born in 2017).

+Since 2009, Cregan has been a salesman for various companies.